Fire departments team up on rural hydrant project

 The rural hydrants are used to fill water tankers in the event of a fire out in the country.
 The fire chief said having these hydrants strategically placed in rural areas saves a tremendous amount of time, rather than having to truck all the way back to either Stanley or Hazleton to fill a tanker when battling a fire.

-Dettbarn also applied for and was awarded a grant from the Buchanan County Community Foundation for an all-terrain gator to be added to the Fire Department’s accessory equipment.
-The gator’s maneuverability make it a worthwhile addition since it can transport rescue personnel to locations where other vehicles may not be able to access and can also quickly aid in search and rescue situations.
+Dettbarn also applied for and was awarded a grant from the Buchanan County Community Foundation for an all-terrain gator to be added to the fire department’s accessory equipment.
+The gator’s maneuverability makes it a worthwhile addition since it can transport rescue personnel to locations where other vehicles may not be able to access, and can also quickly aid in search-and-rescue situations.

 Dettbarn said the next big question on everyone’s minds is do they have to cancel fundraisers again this year.